KameronKeller/bgnet0/src/bgnet0_part_2200_projectdijkstras.md

     * Create a `distance` dictionary.
 For any given node (as a key), it will hold the distance from that node to the starting node
     * Create a `parent` dictionary.
-For any given node (as a key), it lists the key for the that leads back to the starting node (along the shortest path).
+For any given node (as a key), it lists the key for the node that leads back to the starting node (along the shortest path).
     * For every node:
       * Set its `parent` to `None`.